NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2BB(B) is an untechable bounce, pushes on block
 - 2BA(B) transition with B changed to be frames 32 (vanilla start) - 35 (when the second foot makes a dust cloud)
 - 2BAA(A) added as 2A(A)
+- 8B
+  - Ends sooner
-- 8B ends sooner and has more lift
+  - Has more lift
+  - Faster recovery on hit or block only
 - RB made strong and pushes on block
 - JB has one more frame active hitbox
 - 6A made a techable bounce for the first frame only (instead of the whole move); made a high for first frame only; hitbox appears one frame sooner; hitboxes slightly smaller; stuns longer on hit